Online Modified Greedy Algorithm for Storage Control under Uncertainty: Problem Formulation

 The \emph{residual energy imbalance}, after accounting for the controllable inflow and storage operation, is then given by:

 which represents the overall output of the sub-system under consideration.
 Such energy imbalance may be matched by energy inflow/outflow from the main grid, at certain cost.
 Let

-be a convex cost function\footnote{Report \cite{QCYR:report} discusses how and to what extent the convexity requirement can be reduced.} at time period $t$, where $\p_t$ is a stochastic price parameter modeling for example the locational marginal price (LMP) at the bus.
+be a convex cost function\footnote{Report \cite{QCYR:report} discusses how and to what extent the convexity requirement can be reduced.} for time period $t$, where $\p_t$ is a stochastic price parameter modeling for example the locational marginal price (LMP) at the bus.
 Different functional forms of $\g_t$ encode different uses of the storage.
 We provide the functional forms of $\g_t$ for the two fundamental use cases of the storage, namely, to exploit the inter-temporal differences in prices and to balance the unexpected fluctuations in net demand across time periods.
 We also provide another example where these two effects are somewhat combined.

-\pl{\p^\mathrm{LMP}} \begin{example}[Arbitrage] Consider the case that the bus is only connected to a storage, \ie, $\d_t = 0$ and $f_t = 0$.
-Given that the locational marginal prices $\{\p_t: t\ge 1\}$ are stochastic, a storage may be used to exploit arbitrage opportunities in electricity markets.
-For such a purpose, the following cost function may be used
+\pl{\p^\mathrm{LMP}} \begin{example}[Arbitrage] Third-party owned storage devices may be used to arbitrage price variations in the electricity spot market.
+Consider the case that the bus is only connected to a storage, \ie, $\d_t = 0$ and $f_t = 0$.
+For arbitrage purpose and given a stochastic sequence of locational marginal prices $\{\p_t: t\ge 1\}$, the following cost function may be used

-to characterize the negation of the stage-wise profit earned by storage operations. \end{example} \begin{example}[Balancing/Regulation] Storage may be used to minimize residual energy imbalance given by some stochastic $\{\d_t: t\ge 1\}$ process.
+to characterize the negation of the stage-wise profit earned by storage operations. \end{example} \begin{example}[Balancing/Regulation] Storage may be used by the system operator or ancillary service providers to minimize residual energy imbalance given by some stochastic net demand $\{\d_t: t\ge 1\}$ process.
 Typical cost functions penalize the positive and negative residual energy imbalance differently, and may have different penalties at different time periods, \eg, to model the different consequences of load shedding at different times of each day.
 The problem of optimal storage control for such a purpose can be modeled by problem~\eqref{prob:singleBusGeneral} with the cost function

-where $q^+_t$ and $q^-_t$ are the penalties\footnote{These penalties are usually prescribed deterministic sequences \cite{SuEGTPS}. } for each unit of positive and negative residual energy imbalance at time period $t$, respectively. \end{example}
+where $q^+_t$ and $q^-_t$ are the penalties for each unit of positive and negative residual energy imbalance at time period $t$, respectively. \end{example}